Frequently Asked Questions

 Q How is my data protected?

 A Your privacy and security is our primary concern.
 The IRB's purpose is to review and monitor all procedures in a study to ensure safety and security remain the top priority.
 The IRB requires the appropriate steps are followed and the necessary safeguards are put in place to protect participant data at all costs.
 In addition, all data is stored using Amazon Web Services (AWS), an industry leader in data storage and security.
 AWS currently stores sensitive data for thousands of other healthcare, financial and government agencies and ensures your data will not be viewed or accessed by anyone but you and the PPM team.

 A Data will be stored in the secure HIPAA-compliant AWS Cloud maintained by Harvard University; no transmission beyond original receipt of data and placement in the cloud will occur.
 Because these data are obtained from fully-consented participants and may be extremely valuable over the duration of this and related studies, data will be stored indefinitely.
 Furthermore, because these data will be available to the participants, it would be in their best interest to have ongoing access to their consolidated record.
 Data will remain available to participants for download throughout the lifespan of the study.

 Q How will my data be used?

-A Through this study, we hope to better understand the effort needed to (i) recruit participants; (ii) obtain and organize data from different sources (like social media and medical records); and (iii) make that data available to the participant.
+A Through this study, we hope to better understand the effort needed to (i) recruit participants; (ii) obtain and organize data from different sources (like questionnaires and medical records); and (iii) make that data available to the participant.
 We hope that the knowledge we gain during this pilot study will help us to develop long-term studies in the future, through which data collected could be used by researchers to study particular medical conditions.

 Also, your data will be organized into a single electronic package, making it available to you.
 This will make it easier to use your data however you wish.